Clay-Ferguson/coral/README.md

 3. Open a new Nautilus window and start using your new context menu options!

-## Usage Examples

-### Creating Documentation
-Right-click in any project folder and select "New Markdown" to instantly create timestamped documentation files.
-Perfect for meeting notes, feature specifications, or development logs.

-### Finding Text and Files Across Your Project
-Right-click on any project folder, hover over "Search", and choose one of three search modes (Literal, Basic Regex, or Extended Regex) based on your needs.
-Enter your search term to find text content across all files (including inside PDFs) **and** to find matching filenames and folder names.
-Watch the search progress in the terminal, then browse through the results in an interactive pick list.
-Click on any file to open it—the list stays open so you can open multiple files.
-Markdown and text files open in VS Code, while other files (like PDFs) open in their default applications.

-### Quick Code Editing
-Right-click on any text file or folder and select "Open in VS Code" to jump straight into development without navigating through menus or typing terminal commands.

-### Script Execution
-Right-click on any shell script and select "Run Script" to execute it with full terminal output.
-Great for build scripts, deployment tools, or utility scripts.

-## Smart Behaviors

-- **Context-aware file creation:** New Markdown files are placed intelligently based on your selection
-- **File type detection:** Automatically recognizes text files using both file extensions and MIME types
-- **Developer-friendly formats:** Supports all common development file types out of the box

 ## Requirements

 - Nautilus file manager